pingcap/docs-cn/grafana-tidb-dashboard.md

     - TTL Lifetime Reach Counter: the number of transactions that reach the upper limit of TTL.
 The default value of the TTL upper limit is 1 hour.
 It means that 1 hour has passed since the first lock of a pessimistic transaction or the first prewrite of an optimistic transaction.
 The default value of the upper limit of TTL is 1 hour.
 The upper limit of TTL life can be changed by modifying `max-txn-TTL` in the TiDB configuration file
     - Load Safepoint OPS: the number of times that `Safepoint` is loaded. `Safepoint` is to ensure that the data before `Safepoint` is not read when the transaction reads data, thus ensuring data safety.
 The data before `Safepoint` might be cleaned up by the GC
     - Pessimistic Statement Retry OPS: the number of retry attempts for pessimistic statements.
 When the statement tries to add lock, it might encounter a write conflict.
 At this time, the statement will acquire a new snapshot and add lock again
-    - Async Commit Transaction Counter: the number of transactions that have async commit enabled, which has two statuses: successful and failed
+    - Transaction Types Per Seconds: the number of transactions committed per second using the two-phase commit (2PC), async commit, and one-phase commit (1PC) mechanisms, including both success and failure transactions

 - Executor
     - Parse Duration: the statistics of the parsing time of SQL statements